-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 31 and 32 on page 176 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.

-Figure 31: Annual Capital Expenditure for Year 1-10 for Stormwater earlier in Figure 9, most of our stormwater assets are not due for replacement within the next 30 years.
+There is a significant difference between planned renewals and forecast depreciation over 30 years.
+This divergence is due primarily to the long useful life and age profile of our current assets.
+As shown earlier in Figure 9, most of our stormwater assets are not due for replacement within the next 30 years.
 As we construct new assets, it will also contribute to the divergence between renewals and depreciation.
 The new assets contribute to higher depreciation but most don't need replacing within the next 30 years.
 While not shown here, we have compared the likely renewal requirements for 100 years with depreciation over the same time.
 This assessment shows that the gap closes in the long-run.
+(See Figure 33 on page 177.)